 Technicians & companies must mail, fax or email copies of their record data sheets once per year by February 1st to MOPIA.
-The records should document the use of regulated substances for the period January 1st to December 31st of the previous year.
+The records should document the use of regulated substances for the period January 1 to December 31 of the previous year.
 Even if you have not used any regulated refrigerant or halon during the year, we need to record this within our database.
 Be sure to let MOPIA know your name and Certification Number or you may be "flagged" for possible investigation for not submitting records.

-3) Reporting of All Leaks (Intentional or not) over 22 lbs / 10 kgs
+3) Reporting of all leaks (intentional or not) over 22 lbs / 10 kgs

-The technician working on a system containing a refrigerant gas (or halon) who discovers a leak must report the leak, both in their annual services records, and, it exceeds 22 lbs., to Manitoba Conservation and Climate immediately (same day of the incident or discovery).
+The technician working on a system containing a refrigerant gas (or halon) who discovers a leak must report the leak, both in their annual services records, but if over 22 lbs. to Manitoba Sustainable Development immediately (same day of the incident or discovery).

 For those that do not comply, charges may be served by an Environment Officer.
-A one-page leak report form (as shown below) must be completed and faxed in to Manitoba Conservation and Climate, or sent electronically to ods@gov.mb.ca.
-MOPIA's website has a copy of this form, or you can call MOPIA, to email or fax a Leak Report Form to you.
+A one-page leak report form (as shown below) must be completed and faxed in to the Manitoba Government (Sustainable Development), or sent electronically to ods@gov.mb.ca.
+MOPIA's website has a copy of this form, or call MOPIA to email or fax a Leak Report Form to you.

 Call 204.945.7100.
 Rural residents call 1.800.282.8069 extension 7100.